 Now it’s time for the big reveal.
 Ladies and gentlemen, allow me to introduce you to Norwegian Air!
 They’ve got plenty of sub $200 options, flying out of Los Angeles, Oakland, New York, Ft Lauderdale, and Orlando.
-We flew into Copenhagen from Los Angeles on Norwegian on March 2nd of last year, which happened to be their first flight on that route, and we were completely satisfied with our experience.
+We flew into Copenhagen from Los Angeles on Norwegian on March 2nd of 2014, which happened to be their first flight on that route, we were completely satisfied with our experience.

 Why is it so cheap?
 For starters, there are very few perks included in their base fare price.
 No seat reservations.
 No meals.
 No checked baggage.
 All those things can be purchased, but if you’re trying to be frugal, you’ll find a way to live without them.
 We packed two carry-on bags for our 3-month trip to Europe and fared just fine!

 If you’re worried about sitting together, you can pay extra to reserve your seat.
 However, we’ve found that if you arrive at the airport early enough, you’ll likely be seated together anyway — without shelling out any extra dough.

 Want to pack lighter & more organized?
 Read “Intro to Packing Containers: Organize Your Carry-On in 4 Steps!” on my women’s travel blog, Stylish Travel Girl.